ID: h-b295a9dd

 expect lysosomal dysfunction if enhancement is inherently harmful 2.
 Dose-escalation studies in NDD models - identify therapeutic window vs. toxicity threshold 3.
 Cell-type specific TRPML1 modulation to separate beneficial vs. detrimental effects

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

 PRKN interaction in healthy cells - expect organellar dysfunction if excessive contact formation is harmful 2.
 Real-time imaging of engineered contact sites - determine if stability prevents necessary dynamics 3.
-Proteomics of contact site composition changes - identify unintended protein recruitment
+Proteomics of contact site composition changes - identify unintended protein recruitmen

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

 response in neurons - establish if enhancement causes membrane abnormalities 2.
 Live imaging of lysosomal membrane dynamics with ESCRT modulation 3.
 Measurement of lysosomal enzyme activity vs. membrane integrity - determine if repair competes with function

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

 monitor for excessive autophagy and cell death 2.
 Metabolic profiling with FOXO1 modulation - quantify claimed metabolic neutrality 3.
 Tissue-specific FOXO1 manipulation - separate CNS vs. peripheral effects

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

 time tracking of lysosomal distribution and fusion events with LAMP1 modulation 3.
 Assessment of other organelle positioning with altered lysosomal dynamics

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

-Falsified by: Failure of: time tracking of lysosomal distribution and fusion events with LAMP1 modulation 3.
+Falsification: Failure of: time tracking of lysosomal distribution and fusion events with LAMP1 modulation 3.
 Assessment of other organelle positioning with altered lysosomal dynamics

 dependent vs. independent enzyme delivery 3.
 Identification and testing of putative M6PR pharmacological chaperones

-Expected outcome: Confirmatory evidence for hypothesis
+Predicted outcome: Confirmatory evidence for hypothesis

-Falsified by: Failure of: dependent vs. independent enzyme delivery 3.
+Falsification: Failure of: dependent vs. independent enzyme delivery 3.
 Identification and testing of putative M6PR pharmacological chaperones

 assess lysosomal damage 3.
 Real-time analysis of autophagosome quality vs. fusion propensity